Gutter Replacement Cost

 "Assuming that you're doing a like-for-like replacement of your plastic guttering and fascia, the estimated cost would be between £1,500 and £2,000."

-It can be completed within the day, on average taking between 5 to 6 hours.
-However, this will depend on the size of your property and whether one or two people are carrying out the work.
+Gutter replacement can usually be completed within a day, on average taking between 5 and 6 hours.
+This will depend on the size of your property and whether 1 or 2 people are carrying out the work.

-A typical hourly rate for the main tradesperson will be around £55 to 65 per hour, with an hourly rate of £40 for an assistant.
-Having an assistant will usually be required for larger jobs or if the property poses a higher risk (i.e., more than two storeys or a steep roof).
+A typical hourly rate for a guttering specialist is around £55 to £65 per hour, with an additional rate of around £40 per hour for an assistant.
+An assistant will usually be required for larger jobs, or where the property poses a higher risk — for example, properties of more than 2 storeys or with a steep roof.

 • A two-bed terrace will typically take 2 to 4 hours to complete.